Sazon Spice Blend: Complete Guide to Ingredients, Uses & Buying Tips

 What Is Sazon Spice Blend?

-Sazon translates to "season" or "seasoning" in Spanish, and when used as a spice blend, it's often associated with Puerto Rican and broader Latin American cuisines.
+Sazon translates to "season" or "seasoning" in Spanish, and when used as a spice blend, it's commonly associated with Puerto Rican and broader Latin American cuisines.
 It's a versatile mixture designed to infuse meats, grains, and vegetables with bold, earthy, and slightly citrusy flavors.
-Think of it as the Latin cousin of Italian seasoning — but way more colorful and punchy.

 Sazon Spice Blend Bag